shruti-k/Patagonia-Health/README.md

 # Patagonia-Health

-This is web app developed in Python-Flask framework.
+This web app has been developed in the Python-Flask framework.

 It has the functionalities to: